Categorical resolutions and birational geometry of nodal Gushel-Mukai varieties

 \subsubsection{The relationship with Verra varieties}

 Verra threefolds and fourfolds are Fano varieties whose double quadric fibration structure produces a rich geometry.
 In particular, a Verra threefold is a $(2,2)$-section of $\PP^2$ \cite{verra2004prym}, and a Verra fourfold is a double cover of $\PP^2\times\PP^2$ branched in a Verra threefold \cite{verra2004prym, iliev_kapuastka_kapustka_ranestad_KummerHK}.
-As a consequence of Theorem \ref{theorem_main_first}, we describe the relationship with Verra threefolds and fourfolds. \begin{enumerate} \item If $n=3$, then $\widetilde{X_3}$ is birationally equivalent to a Verra threefold $V_3$ \cite{debarre_iliev_manivel_GM_Verra}.
+As a consequence of Theorem \ref{theorem_main_first}, and the flop $\wt X_n\dashrightarrow R_n$ mentioned above, we describe the relationship with Verra threefolds and fourfolds. \begin{enumerate} \item If $n=3$, then $\widetilde{X_3}$ is known to be birationally equivalent to a Verra threefold $V_3$ \cite{debarre_iliev_manivel_GM_Verra}.
 The latter has a natural semiorthogonal decomposition whose non-trivial component is also equivalent to the derived category $D^b(\mathbb{P}^2,\mathcal{C}_3')$ of modules over some Clifford algebra $\mathcal{C}_3'$ on $\mathbb{P}^2$, denoted by $\Kc u(V_3)$.
-Given a one-nodal GM threefold $X_3$, we prove that there is a Verra threefold $V_3$ satisfying the following condition: there is a third quadric fibration $W$ over $\PP^2$ such that both $X_3$ and $V_3$ are obtained by $W$ via the operation of hyperbolic reduction (see Section \ref{sec:quadric_reductions} and the sources therein for more about hyperbolic reductions).
-Finally, by a combination of Theorem \ref{thm:kuznetsov_component_clifford_component} and a result of \cite{auel_bernardara_bolognesi_quadric_fibrations}, we conclude that $\Kc u(V_3)\simeq\wt{\Kc u}(X_3)$. \item If $n=4$, then $\widetilde{X_4}$ is birationally equivalent to a Verra fourfold $V_4$, whose nontrivial semiorthogonal component $\Kc u(V_4)$ is also a derived category of a twisted $K3$ surface of degree two.
-In this case, the fact that the Kuznetsov components are equivalent is a simple consequence of Theorem \ref{thm:kuznetsov_component_clifford_component} and \cite[Corollary 4.13]{bini_kapustka2}. \end{enumerate}
+Given a one-nodal GM threefold $X_3$, and the conic fibration $R_3$ birational to it, we prove that there is a Verra threefold $V_3$ satisfying the following condition: there is a third quadric fibration $W$ over $\PP^2$ such that both $X_3$ and $R_3$ are obtained by $W$ via the operation of hyperbolic reduction (see Section \ref{sec:quadric_reductions} and the sources therein for more about hyperbolic reductions).
+This relation is often called \emph{hyperbolic equivalence}.
+Then, by a combination of Theorem \ref{thm:kuznetsov_component_clifford_component} and a result of \cite{auel_bernardara_bolognesi_quadric_fibrations}, we conclude that $\Kc u(V_3)\simeq\wt{\Kc u}(X_3)$. \item If $n=4$, then $\widetilde{X_4}$ is birationally equivalent to a Verra fourfold $V_4$, whose nontrivial semiorthogonal component $\Kc u(V_4)$ is also a derived category of a twisted $K3$ surface of degree two.
+In this case, the fact that the Kuznetsov components are equivalent can be deduced by Theorem \ref{thm:kuznetsov_component_clifford_component}, once we apply \cite[Corollary 4.13]{bini_kapustka2} to obtain the hyperbolic equivalence of $R_4$ and $V_4$. \end{enumerate}

 We summarize the discussions above into the following proposition: \begin{proposition} (Corollary \ref{cor:verra_derived_cats}).
 Let $X_n(3\leq n\leq 4)$ be a one-nodal Gushel-Mukai $n$-fold, then the categorical resolution $\wt{\Kc u}(X_n)$ of the Kuznetsov components constructed in Theorem~\ref{theorem_main_first} is equivalent to Kuznetsov component $\Kc u(V_n)$ of some Verra $n$-fold. \end{proposition}